Billings First Congregational Church

-First Congregational United Church of Christ, also known as Billings First Church, is an Open and Affirming United Church of Christ (UCC) congregation in downtown Billings, Montana.
-Founded in 1882 as Billings' first church of any Christian denomination, the initial building was funded by Frederick Billings, for whom the city is named.
+Billings First Congregational Church, also known as Billings First Church, is an Open and Affirming United Church of Christ (UCC) congregation in downtown Billings, Montana.

+First Congregational was founded in 1882 as Billings' first church of any Christian denomination.
+Its initial building was funded by Frederick Billings, for whom the city is named.
 First Congregational is the oldest church in the UCC's Montana–Northern Wyoming Conference and was historically known as the conference's unofficial "cathedral church."
+The current church building is listed on the National Register of Historic Places.

 History

 Founding

 American Home Missionary Society superintendents Delavin L. Leonard and Henry Clay Simmons visited Montana in 1882.
 In prior years, the Society had considered Montana too sparsely populated to justify missionary work, but access to the state was improving as the Utah and Northern Railway and Northern Pacific Railway extended their reaches.
 A church was established in Butte in April; the congregation would last 13 years before dissolving in 1895.
 In May, the Society established as second church, this one in Billings.
 At the time, Billings was a tent city with few permanent residents.

 To establish a Billings church, the American Home Missionary Society sent Benjamin F. Shuart, a newly ordained minister from Ohio.
 Shuart rode a train to Miles City, then road his horse and buggy to Coulson.
 Upon staying at a hotel, he was warned that he would surely starve in Billings, and he would be wise to find mission prospects beyond the mountains.
 Upon arriving in Billings, Shuart found a town characterized by gambling, prostitution, and heavy drinking.
 Undeterred, Shuart found enough congregants to formally organize Billings' first church on May 24, 1882.